-In the months leading up to the autism summer camp, Hattie Larlham was able to provide feedback and training on the setupp of the camp program.
-The camp director worked with staff to make sure that all of the routines, activities, schedules, forms, and general dynamic of the camp models our Camp Connect program that runs in Ohio.
+In the months leading up to the autism summer camp, Hattie Larlham was able to provide feedback and training on the setup of the camp program.
+The camp director worked with staff to make sure that all of the routines, activities, schedules, forms, and general dynamics of the camp model our Camp Connect program that runs in Ohio.
 The camp director has also been able to attend parts of camp to do specific on-site training and meet with staff, families, and most importantly, all of the campers participating in this program.

 Julie Lowe stated, “So far, the camp has been received extremely well in the community, and both staff and families in Arizona have expressed their happiness with camp services for children with autism coming out to the Goodyear area.
 All reviews from Luke Air Force Base families were positive as well.”